 Welcome to Welge Travel Report's Washington D.C. city guide.
 Here you'l find the best of Washington D.C.
-WTR's Washington D.C. map shows you the location of our favorite things to do in Washington D.C. - including the National Museum of African-American History and Culture and the Newseum.
+WTR's Washington D.C. map shows you the location of our favorite things to do in Washington D.C. - including The Phillips Collection and the Freer Gallery of Art.

 Welge Travel Report Notables for Washington D.C.

 Public Transportation In Washington D.C.

 Our Tony Transit says the best way to get around Washington D.C. is the Local Rail Transportation, Metro (wmata.com)

 Amtrak (www.amtrak.com) - Your connection to more than 500 stations in 46 states.
 For online information and train schedules visit www.amtrak.com or call 1-800-USA-RAIL (1-800-872-7245)

 WTR's Francois Flaneur says the best "PW" is DuPont Circle or the drum circle at Meridian Park.

 D.C. does not have any vineyards, however nearby Virginia has become a wine lovers destination.
 Our Winnie Winesnob says to find the best local wines check out (virginia.org/directory/wineriesandbreweries/) to get acquainted.